MinOvMat/MinovMat/Unterlagen/look.md

 #### Tech

-For the amount of content that would be on the site, a CMS that relies on a database seemed to extensive.
+For the amount of content that would be on the site, a CMS that relies on a database seemed too extensive.
 For this reason, I decided to use Jekyll.
-Jekyll is a static site generator that is able to build templates and DOM-trees based on the data defined.
+Jekyll is a static site generator that is able to build templates and DOM-trees based on data defined in YAML-frontmatter.

 ## minpho
 ### Briefing

-The Photographer Klaus Schick, based in Bielefeld needed a site to showcase his **mi**ndfull **pho** tography.
-It should have a simplistic calm look and focus on the content.
-A
+The Photographer Klaus Schick, based in Bielefeld needed a site to showcase his **mi**ndfull **pho**tography.
+It should have a simplistic, calm look and focus on the content, that are: the images.

 ### Process

-In
+A logo and corporate design was already existent.
+I  incorporated the colors, logo and elements in the site and

 ### Tech
 To make it possible for the client to mantain the